cedric-kiama-wachira/Software-Engineering/README.md

 Added ingress-nginx and cert manager will add Gitops Stack(ArgoCd/FluxCd) plus monitoring stack

-Another day confused with the next step
+Another day confused with the next step.
+More things to be added here.